8 STRESS RELIEF TIPS

 Manifested emotional symptoms could be feeling anxious, sad, overwhelmed, teary or frightened.
 There could also be excessive irritability and anger resulting in not being able to find ways to relax or find pleasure.
 You might lose your appetite or indulge in binge eating to distract yourself from the stressful triggers.
 Long term stress can exacerbate physical illnesses like feeling dizzy, excessive sweating, strokes, hypertension, chronic pain and headaches, diabetes, insomnia or over sleeping.
 This could also lead to low levels of immunity and digestive problem.
 There could be avoidance of involvement in social situations and activities, and as a result, intimacy level with your partner could also drop.
 All this could lead to lower self esteem.

 What is Stress Management?

 Coping with high levels of stress is called stress management.
-This might not be an automatic process for many people, hence stress management often has to be learnt from a professional in order to avoid long term debilitating mental, emotional, physical and social effects on your well being.
-Many of us do not realise that we are often overloaded with stress and that our well being is challenged because we resort to unhealthy ways of managing our stress such as smoking, drinking, recklessness with self that can cause injury, withdrawing from family, friends and colleagues, procrastinating commitments and decision making, skipping meals or excessive indulgence in food, etc. These activities cause distraction and comfort but lead to long term and probably lifetime damages.
+This might not be an automatic process for many people.
+Hence stress management often has to be learnt from a professional in order to avoid long term debilitating mental, emotional, physical and social effects on your well being.
+Many of us do not realise that we are often overloaded with stress and that our well being is challenged.
+We often resort to unhealthy ways of managing our stress such as: smoking, drinking, recklessness with self that can cause injury, withdrawing from family, friends and colleagues, procrastinating commitments and decision making, skipping meals or excessive indulgence in food, etc. These activities cause distraction and comfort but lead to long term and probably lifetime damages.